-How The Great Yankee Wife Swap Scandalized—And Changed—America
+How the Great Yankee Wife Swap Scandalized—and Changed—America

 Peterson says now, “It just happened,” that night.
 “It wasn’t planned.”
 The two couples had giggled about swapping a few months earlier, but dismissed it; that was the kind of talk in the air back then.

 That night, they lingered outside the Allen home, then decided to continue to a local Fort Lee Diner—but with each husband driving the other wife.
-Mr. Kekich and Ms. Peterson arrived for breakfast—more than two and a half hours later.
+Mr. Kekich and Mrs. Peterson arrived for breakfast—more than two and a half hours later.
 Apparently, Mrs. Kekich and Mr. Peterson didn’t mind.
 They kept switching and, Peterson says, “eventually he fell in love with my wife and I fell in love with his.’’
 By March, they had decided to make it official—and found themselves in a major media firestorm.

 Peterson had first turned to Maury Allen with the story.
 “Are you crazy?”
 Allen replied.
-Peterson explained “We wanted you to write it because you won’t make it sound dirty.”
+Peterson explained, “We wanted you to write it because you won’t make it sound dirty.”
 Allen writes in his book All Roads Lead to October, “I thought this was private stuff, best if it had never been done, but certainly better left unsaid.”

 Suddenly, the once-unfamiliar phrase “wife-swapping” was on everybody’s lips.

 Characteristically, people rushed to project their feelings about the sexual revolution onto these four young Americans.
-The pitcher and part-time preacher Lindy McDaniel winced, saying “it’s not very good is it?”
-Most Yankees said “it’s their own damn business” and as long as it doesn’t affect their pitching, it’s strictly their baby.
+The pitcher and part-time preacher Lindy McDaniel winced, saying, “It’s not very good is it?”
+Most Yankees said, “It’s their own damn business,” and as long as it doesn’t affect their pitching, it’s strictly their baby.
 It probably did affect their pitching—neither ever was effective again.

 Alas, by the time the players went public, the four-way, even-steven deal was emerging as lopsided.
 Marilyn Peterson wanted to reset and reunite.
-Her mother—identified in the newspapers as Mrs. Arthur Monks—spoke for many mothers at the time about her son-in law, saying, “Fritz is not the same person he used to be.
+Her mother—identified in the newspapers as Mrs. Arthur Monks—spoke for many mothers at the time about her son-in-law, saying, “Fritz is not the same person he used to be.
 We can’t understand any of his ideas or his problems any more.”
-But, hey, as the outfielder Ron Swoboda, who also attended the Maury Allen Bar-b-cue recently said, “remember, that was the ’70s, not that far from the ’60s.”
+But, hey, as the outfielder Ron Swoboda, who also attended the Maury Allen barbecue recently said, “Remember, that was the ’70s, not that far from the ’60s.”

 That they were not just baseball players but Yankees added to the sense that the republic was crumbling.
-March, 1973 was also a month of Watergate scandal, Vietnam troop withdrawals, and an Academy Award sweep for Caberet—a musical about German decadence.
+March 1973 was also a month of Watergate scandal, Vietnam troop withdrawals, and an Academy Award sweep for Cabaret—a musical about German decadence.

 Today, we are far more cynical about athletes.
 One sportswriter told New York Magazine that such a swap could never happen today: “What wife with a $14 mil player is switching to a $4 mil player?”
 At the same time, what sportswriter would resist prying and publicizing?